 What We Do

+We'd love you to be part of our community.
 Find out how to Get Involved

 School of Kindness

-Find out more about our School of Kindness
+Visit our School of Kindness website

 52 Lives was launched by founder Jaime Thurston in November 2013.
 It began as a Facebook page that she set up as a way for her friends and family to help people.
-It has since grown into a global network of almost 100,000 kind people who follow our weekly requests on Facebook, Twitter, or via our email newsletter.
+It has since grown into a global network of almost 100,000 kind people who follow our weekly requests on Facebook, Instagram, Twitter, or via our email newsletter.
 We have been lucky enough to gain the support of 52 celebrities, and are regularly featured in the press.

 52 Lives gives people tangible help, but our philosophy goes much deeper than that.
 The most important thing we do is spread kindness.
 We believe unexpected kindness is a powerful thing and can change someone's whole outlook on life.
 The people we help all say the same thing: that what changed their lives wasn't the 'thing' we gave them, but the kindness - the fact that complete strangers cared about them.
+And kindness doesn't just help the person on the receiving end - research has shown it improves our own mental and physical health at the same time.

 We believe our collective actions determine the kind of world we live in - we just need to choose kindness at every possible opportunity.